haochenx/gitblogger/README.md

 Git Blogger will have 2 modes, the Development Mode (dev-mode) and Production Mode (prod-mode).
-In dev-mode, all toplevel namespaces (/worktree, /index, /object etc) will be enabled and the /expose namespace will be mapped to /index for easy testing.
-But in production mode, only the contents /expose is exposed at /, the URL root.
+In dev-mode, all toplevel namespaces (/worktree, /index, /object etc) will be enabled and the /exposed namespace will be mapped to /index/browse for easy testing.
+But in production mode, only the contents that would be served under /exposed is exposed at /, the URL root.

 ### Toplevel URL scheme